Share repurchase: Purpose

+Share repurchases are an alternative to dividends.
+When a company repurchases its own shares, it reduces the number of shares held by the public.
+The reduction of the float, or publicly traded shares, means that even if profits remain the same, the earnings per share increase.

+Repurchases allow stockholders to delay taxes which they would have been required to pay on dividends in the year the dividends are paid, to instead pay taxes on the capital gains they receive when they sell the stock, whose price is now higher because of the smaller number of shares outstanding.

 Aside from paying out free cash flow, repurchases may also be used to signal and/or take advantage of undervaluation.
 If a firm's manager believes their firm's stock is currently trading below its intrinsic value, they may consider repurchases.
 An open market repurchase, whereby no premium is paid on top of current market price, offers a potentially profitable investment for the manager.
 That is, they may repurchase the currently undervalued shares, wait for the market to correct the undervaluation whereby prices increase to the intrinsic value of the equity, and re-issue them at a profit.
 Alternatively, they may undertake a fixed price tender offer, whereby a premium is often offered over current market price; this sends a strong signal to the market that they believe that the firm's equity is undervalued, which is proven by their willingness to pay above market price to repurchase the shares.
 However, scholars also suggest that repurchases sometimes might be a cheap talk and convey a misleading signal due to the flexibility of repurchases.

-Company executive compensation is often affected by share buybacks.
-Part of their rewards may be tied to their ability to meet earnings per share targets.
-Moreover, all share buybacks enhance the value of promised shares in their share incentive schemes.
-Bhargava reported that stock options exercised by top executives increase future share repurchases by U.S. firms.
-Higher share repurchases, in turn, significantly lowered the research and development expenditures that are important for raising productivity.
-Further, increasing earnings per share does not equate to increases in shareholder value.
-This investment ratio is influenced by accounting policy choices and fails to take into account the cost of capital and future cash flows which are the determinants of shareholder value.

-Safeguards should be in place to ensure that decisions about share buybacks are not motivated by their effect on executive or managerial reward.
-Earnings per share targets need adjusting to take out the financial leveraging effect of the buyback and similarly share incentive schemes need adjusting to neutralize unwarranted enhancement.

 Share repurchases avoid the accumulation of excessive amounts of cash in the corporation.
 Companies with strong cash generation and limited needs for capital spending will accumulate cash on the balance sheet, which makes the company a more attractive target for takeover, since the cash can be used to pay down the debt incurred to carry out the acquisition.
 Anti-takeover strategies, therefore, often include maintaining a lean cash position and share repurchases bolster the stock price, making a takeover more expensive.